PhD Program Structure

 Step Three: Portfolio Reviews

 The PhD in Education Portfolio is an organized, yet selective collection of documents designed to facilitate a student's academic and professional development and to provide a basis for evaluating degree progress.
 The portfolio represents the scope and depth of a student's goals, plans, and accomplishments in coursework, independent study, research, internships, and other advanced learning activities.
 The portfolio thus provides both a vehicle for self-reflection and a comprehensive record of a doctoral student's experiences and ongoing progress toward his or her academic and professional goals.
+See the Documents for Current Students page for current forms.

 Step Four: Doctoral Dissertation (12 credits)